Get AI SEO for FREE.

 First, let’s take a look at what you need to include in your robots.txt file.

 • User-agent: Each search engine identifies itself by a user-agent string which is usually hidden from the user but can be seen in web server logs.
 User agents are used to distinguish which crawler is accessing the page and can be used to identify the search engine.
-For example, Google’s robots identify as Googlebot, Yahoo’s robots identify as Slurp, and Bing’s robots are known as BingBot.
+For example, Google’s robots are identified as Googlebot, Yahoo’s robots are identified as Slurp, and Bing’s robots are known as BingBot.

 • Allow: The Allow directive allows a request if the server has the specified file, directory, or URL.
 In other words, it overrides the Disallow directive.
 It is supported by both Google and Bing.
 The Allow and Disallow directives together let you control what web crawlers like Googlebot can see and access your website.
 You can even set up rules for particular pages, so the crawler will only see a set of pages in a certain folder and not anything else.